 Unlike the determination of the SEM Credit Cover parameters, seasonal patterns are yet to be determined and trends developed yet to be analysed due to the range of data available within ISEM.

-There is a notable increase in the variance of settlement amounts in January due to a Capacity event within ISEM.
-Also noticeable, is an overall increase in settlement amounts since April 2019.
+There is an overall increase in settlement amounts since October 2018.
 This can be seen in Figure 1.